 Believe it or not, but I had almost the same thing happen to me with a dog.
 The answer to your question is yes, you can appeal the decision of the court.
 Most likely the appeal must be filed within 30 days.
 If you wait 31 days, you are too late and the court will reject the appeal.
 There is a...Read more »

 Without more facts, it is very difficult to answer your question.
-However, if you purchased the house together, then you will still own your portion even after you split.If only his name is on the deed, there is a principal in Florida law called "equitable estoppel" which would most likely apply in...Read more »
+However, if you purchased the house together, then you will still own your portion even after you split.If only his name is on the deed, there is a principal in Florida law called "equitable estoppel" which would most...Read more »

 No, Fla.
 Stat.
 250.01 (19)?“Servicemember” means any person serving as a member of the United States Armed Forces on active duty or state active duty and all members of the Florida National Guard and United States Reserve Forces.

 By using the term "exempt," I assume you mean exempt from overtime.
 The analysis of whether an employee is exempt from overtime is very complicated and usually depends on job responsibilities, not the title of your job.
-I would suggest you contact a lawyer who specializes in employment law and...Read more »
+I would suggest you contact a lawyer who specializes in employment...Read more »

 Any "right" an employer has to recover tuition or scholarship money will be contained in the agreement or contract which you signed or agreed to by accepting the monies for school.
-You do not outline any prior agreement or contract with your employer in your fact pattern so your question cannot be...Read more »
+You do not outline any prior agreement or contract with your employer in your fact pattern so your question...Read more »

 This is a two part question; 1.
 Do the police need to present the warrant prior to entering the property ? and 2.
 Does lack of Miranda warning invalidate evidence?
 1. The police do not have to present the warrant prior to entering the house.
 However, the warrant does need to be issued by the judge...Read more »